Arty Bollocks has an ‘Instant Artists Statement Generator‘ … and here is an example:

 As wavering forms become distorted through studious and critical practice, the viewer is left with a tribute to the inaccuracies of our world’.

-Creating some form of personal statement seems to be a preoccupation in many avenues of artistic endeavour – including on this MA program.
+Creating some form of personal statement is a preoccupation in many avenues of academic artistic endeavour – including on this MA program.

 I made a draft attempt during Sustainable Prospects, here.
 In retrospect, there is too much about my marketing and audience, I suspect, although there are a few glimmers of hope in how I describe my ‘seeing’ of images.